yubocai-poly/ECO102-Topics-in-Economics/README.md

 14 lectures (1.5h) and 14 Tutorials (2h) 49 hours in total with 5 ECTS

 ## Course Arrangement
-### Part1 - Empirical Economic Research Design with Application to Development
+### Part 1 - Empirical Economic Research Design with Application to Development
 * LEC1: Linear Regression / TD1: Introduction to Stata and

 * LEC2: Standard Errors and Hypothesis Testing / TD2: Linear regressions and hypothesis testing Monte Carlo